Dictionary » Positive Words » Reclaim – Meaning, Definition, Synonyms and Antonyms

 Reclaim is a verb to retrieve, recover, or take back something that belongs to you or that was once yours.
 It can also mean to restore something to a better state or to make land suitable for cultivation or use.

-The word often implies effort and action to regain control or possession over something.
+The word often implies effort and action to regain control, ownership, or usefulness.

 Etymology